 Many of the movies like Breaking Bad have some parallels to the show.
 Flight of the Phoenix, for example, may seem familiar to Breaking Bad fans – a group of men crash land in the desert.
 As they build a plane to get out, fans of BrBa may notice similarities to Jesse and Walter getting stuck in the RV in the desert – and figuring out how to jumpstart it and get them out.
 Other movies which will immediately seem familiar include Scarface (of course), The Godfather, Pulp Fiction, and even Once Upon a Time in the West.

-Pulp Fiction is a 1994 American black comedy crime film written and directed by Quentin Tarantino, from a story by Tarantino and Roger Avary.
-The film is known for its eclectic dialogue, ironic mix of humor and violence, nonlinear storyline, and a host of cinematic allusions and pop culture references.
+Pulp Fiction is a 1994 American black comedy thriller film written and directed by Quentin Tarantino, from a story by Tarantino and Roger Avary.
+The film is known for its eclectic dialogue, ironic mix of humor and shock, nonlinear storyline, and a host of cinematic allusions and pop culture references.
 The film was nominated for seven Oscars, including Best Picture; Tarantino and Avary won for Best Original Screenplay.
 It was also awarded the Palme d'Or at the 1994 Cannes Film Festival.
-A major critical and commercial success, it revitalized the career of its leading man, John Travolta, who received an Academy Award nomination, as did costars Samuel L. Jackson and Uma Thurman.
-Directed in a ...more on Wikipedia
+A major critical and commercial success, it revitalized the career of its leading man, John Travolta, who received an Academy Award nomination, as did costars Samuel L. Jackson and Uma Thurman. ...more on Wikipedia

-The Sopranos is an American crime drama television series created by David Chase.
-Revolving around the fictional New Jersey-based Italian-American mobster Tony Soprano, the show portrays the difficulties he faces as he tries to balance the conflicting requirements of his home life and his criminal organization.
+The Sopranos is an American drama television series created by David Chase.
+Revolving around the fictional New Jersey-based Italian-American Tony Soprano, the show portrays the difficulties he faces as he tries to balance the conflicting requirements of his home life and his organization.
 These are often highlighted during his therapy sessions with psychiatrist Jennifer Melfi.
-The series features Tony's family members and Mafia colleagues and rivals in prominent roles and story arcs, most notably his wife Carmela and protégé Christopher Moltisanti.
-After a pilot was ordered in 1997, the show premiered on the premium cable network HBO in the United States on January 10, ...more on Wikipedia
+The series features Tony's family members and colleagues and rivals in prominent roles and story arcs, most notably his wife Carmela and protégé Christopher Moltisanti. ...more on Wikipedia

 Fargo is a 1996 American neo-noir dark comedy crime film written, produced, edited, and directed by Joel and Ethan Coen.
 It stars Frances McDormand as a pregnant Minnesota police chief who investigates a series of local homicides, and William H. Macy as a struggling car salesman who hires two criminals to kidnap his wife.
 The film also features Steve Buscemi, Peter Stormare, Harve Presnell, and John Carroll Lynch.
 The film earned seven Academy Award nominations, winning two for Best Original Screenplay for the Coens and Best Actress in a Leading Role for McDormand.
 It also won the BAFTA Award and the Award for Best Director for Joel Coen at the 1996 Cannes Film Festival.
 In 2006, the film ...more on Wikipedia